The Platonists

 Clitomachus himself appears to have maintained a strict skeptical position — closer to Arcesilaus's universal suspension of judgment than to any relaxed probabilism.
 He reportedly held that the Academic sage 'withholds assent' and that using the pithanon (probable) as a guide to action does not constitute assenting to any proposition's truth.
 The sage follows persuasive impressions without believing them — acting on appearance while maintaining complete doxastic neutrality.
 This rigorous interpretation of Academic skepticism set the terms for the debate that would split the Academy in the next generation.

 Beyond his philosophical work, Clitomachus was a figure of considerable personal drama.
-He witnessed the destruction of his native Carthage by Scipio Aemilianus in 146 BCE and reportedly wrote a consolatory work addressed to his fellow Carthaginians — applying Academic philosophical therapy to the catastrophe of a civilization's annihilation.
+He lived through, from his expatriate position in Athens, the destruction of his native Carthage by Scipio Aemilianus in 146 BCE — an event he apparently addressed in a consolatory work for his fellow Carthaginians — applying Academic philosophical therapy to the catastrophe of a civilization's annihilation.
 The work is lost, but the fact that a Carthaginian philosopher headed the most prestigious Greek philosophical institution illustrates the cosmopolitan character of Hellenistic intellectual life.

 Main Ideas